-This blog post was written by my friend and colleague, Dr. Rick Perhai, who serves with SEND in Ukraine and teaches at Kyiv Theological Seminary.
+This blog post was written by Dr. Rick Perhai, who serves with SEND in Ukraine and teaches at Kyiv Theological Seminary.

 Timothy Keller, Center Church: Doing Balanced, Gospel-Centered Ministry in Your City.
 Grand Rapids, MI: Zondervan, 2012.
 By Richard J. Perhai, Ph.D.